CalebBellsmith/Jolt/README.md

 ## What is JOLT?

-JOLT is a wearable forearm band that allows users with upper-limb amputations to control a computer mouse using natural arm gestures.
-By strapping JOLT to the residual limb, users can move the cursor by tilting their arm, click with a joystick button, and freeze/unfreeze cursor movement with a toggle switch — no hand required.
+JOLT is a wearable forearm band that allows users with upper-limb amputations and impairments to control a computer mouse using natural arm gestures.
+By strapping JOLT to the residual limb, users can move the cursor by tilting their arm, click with a joystick button, and toggle their range of motion and sensititivy.
 ---

 ## Demo